donnerbrenn/Tetris2k/README.md

 ## Howto build:

-Just run make on your Linux-System, the binaries (tetris-crt.shelldropper + vondehi) can be found in the bin folder after compilation.
+Just run make on your Linux-System, the binaries (t2k + t2k.vondehi) can be found in the bin folder after compilation.